SollyW/BigInv/README.md

 # BigInv
-A mod that increases the size of the player inventory
+A mod that increases the size of the player inventory.
+Just for fun; expect bugs